nvidia-holoscan/holohub/tutorials/using_conditional_graphs/README.md

-# Using a conditional gate
+# Using a Conditional Gate

 ![image](graph_with_condition_gate.png)